Michael Laudrup: International career

 Laudrup was called up for the Denmark national team during Brøndby's debut season in the top-flight.
 On his 18th birthday on 15 June 1982, he became the then-second-youngest Danish national team player ever, following Harald Nielsen.
 Despite playing for relegation battlers Lazio, Laudrup starred for the Denmark national team at UEFA Euro 1984, playing all four of Denmark's matches.

 Laudrup participated in the 1986 FIFA World Cup in Mexico, a performance which is best remembered for his exceptional solo dribble and goal in the 6–1 defeat of Uruguay.
 He was also a part of the disappointing Denmark squad at Euro 1988, though Laudrup experienced personal success, scoring one of Denmark's two goals.

 Following three matches in the qualification campaign for Euro 1992, Laudrup opted to quit the national team in November 1990 (alongside his brother Brian Laudrup and Jan Mølby) following differences with coach Richard Møller Nielsen.
 The Danes originally failed to qualify but were later given Yugoslavia's place as Yugoslavia were disqualified due to war in their country.
 Notwithstanding their qualification, Laudrup rated Denmark's chances of success so low he stayed on holiday.
 However, Denmark caused one of the biggest upsets in football history by going on to win the tournament, beating holders the Netherlands in the semi-final and, in the final beating reigning world champions and favourites Germany, with a 2–0 win thanks to goals from John Jensen and Kim Vilfort.

 Laudrup returned to Nielsen's Danish squad in August 1993, but saw Spain and the Republic of Ireland qualify for the 1994 World Cup ahead of Denmark.
 He scored a goal in the 2–0 victory against Argentina, as Denmark won the 1995 Intercontinental Cup.
 He also scored four goals in ten matches as Denmark qualified for Euro 1996.

-Laudrup's last matches for Denmark came at the 1998 World Cup, when he captained the nation to the quarter-final.
+Laudrup's last matches for Denmark came at the 1998 World Cup, when he captained the nation to the quarterfinal.
 Laudrup made his 100th appearance for Denmark in the team's opening game of the tournament, a 1–0 defeat of Saudi Arabia in Lens.
+On 24 June, he scored a goal in a 1-2 defeat to France.
+On 28 June, Laudrup provided two assists in a 4–1 win over the Nigeria in the round of 16.
 Denmark was defeated 2–3 by Brazil in the quarter-finals, and both Michael and Brian Laudrup announced their international retirement following the elimination.
 Both brothers ended their international careers on a high note as both Michael and Brian were named in FIFA's All-Star Team.